 Addiction is a disease that affects tens of millions worldwide.
 However, less than 10% receive comprehensive treatment.
-Drug rehabs use a variety of therapies and individualized treatments to accurately address the symptoms of addiction, uncover the underlying causes of substance abuse, and address the consequences that drug use has caused on a person’s life.
+There are a variety of therapies used in drug rehab that are customized to accurately address the symptoms of addiction, uncover the underlying causes of substance abuse, and understand the consequences that drug use has caused on a person’s life.
 Therapies that are used in drug rehabs address one’s ability to socialize, stay healthy physically and mentally, and heal the damages caused by addiction.

 There are many different types of therapies used at drug rehabs in Delray.
 Each of these therapies is unique and serves a specific purpose.
 By using a variety of different therapy types, a treatment center can offer a “whole-patient” approach by treating every facet of addiction.